 Dr. Gamber and Dr. Peteya provide a wide variety of surgical procedures.
 From routine surgeries such as spaying, neutering, and mass (tumor) removals to more advanced procedures such as orthopedic surgery, we make every effort to ensure that your pet receives the best care.

-We know that surgery can be a source of stress and anxiety so we will do our best to address your concerns about anesthesia, pain managment, and post operative care.
+We know that surgery can be a source of stress and anxiety so we will do our best to address your concerns about anesthesia, pain management, and post-operative care.

 After orthopedic procedures, physical therapy is necessary for a successful outcome and return to mobility.
 Much of this can be done at home, but the Therapeutic Laser can be useful to ease discomfort and speed recovery.